marager13/GettingAndCleaningDataProject/README.md

 # GettingAndCleaningDataProject
-This repo contains my submissions for the Getting and Cleaning Data Course week 4 peer graded assignment submission.
+This repo contains my submission for the Getting and Cleaning Data Course week 4 peer graded assignment.

 The original data set can be found at: Human Activity Recognition Using Smartphones Data Set (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)